evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 ### Sound system

-One type of sound system is available for the Rivian R1S Quad-Motor AWD.
+The Rivian R1S Quad-Motor AWD comes equipped with one sound system option:

-- With the Rivian Elevation audio system, you get 22 speakers with a max system output of 1100 watts.
+- **Rivian Elevation audio system**: This system features 22 speakers and delivers a maximum output of 1100 watts.

-The model has 6 USB-C connections as standard.
+Additionally, the model includes 6 USB-C connections as standard.

 ## Lights